fkhadra/react-toastify/README.md

     - `toastId`: optional integer or string to manually set a toastId.
 If an invalid type is provided a generated toastId will be used
     - `progress`: a value between 0..1 to control the progress bar
     - `render`: string or React Element, only available when calling update
+    - `delay`: a number to let you delay the toast appearance

 :warning:️ *Toast options supersede ToastContainer props* :warning: